-These healthy flourless Banana Pancakes are a fabulous gluten free breakfast idea.
+These healthy Banana Pancakes are a fabulous gluten free breakfast idea.
 Top them with fresh fruit, chocolate chips and/or maple syrup or honey.

 Bananas combined with a little quick cooking oats, eggs and a few other yummy additions make these a definite keeper!